Snowed in? No problem. A well-stocked freezer is your answer to a fast and nutritious dinner – any night of the week.

-Today I’m sharing my Shrimp and Broccoli Stir Fry but you could also toss shrimp with with whole wheat spaghetti, spinach, garlic and a little olive oil for a quick and easy meal.
-Of course I also love it as prepared in my Shrimp Soba Noodles in Peanut Sauce.
+Today I’m sharing my Shrimp and Broccoli Stir Fry but you could also toss shrimp with whole wheat spaghetti, spinach, garlic and a little olive oil for a quick and easy meal.
+Of course, I also love it as prepared in my Shrimp Soba Noodles in Peanut Sauce.

-- 1 lb frozen or fresh shrimp raw in shell or peeled
+- 1 pound frozen or fresh shrimp raw in shell or peeled

 - 2 egg whites

 - 1/8 teaspoon pepper

 - 2 tablespoons ginger grated

 - 6 cups broccoli chopped into florets

 - 2 tablespoons soy sauce low sodium

 - 2 tablespoons hoisin sauce

 - 1 teaspoon chili garlic paste